Ashok-19/zerodce_extension_FPGA/README.md

 This project is inspired from [FPGA-OwlsEye](https://github.com/Gaurav-Shah05/FPGA-OwlsEye.git).

 In FPGA-Owlseye, the ZeroDCE model was originally mapped to ARM processor of Zynq Ultrascale zcu104 board.
-This project focuses on mapping the ZeroDCE++ model to DPU (Deep Learning Processing Units) of the zcu104 board.
-The reason why ZeroDCE++ is chosen instead of ZeroDCE is because the difference between number of params while providing same results.
+This project focuses on mapping the ZeroDCE++ model to DPU (Deep Learning Processing Units) of the zcu104 board.The reason why ZeroDCE++ is chosen instead of ZeroDCE is because the difference between number of params while providing same results.

-   			ZeroDCE    - ~80k params
+        ZeroDCE   - ~80K params
-      		ZerodDCE++ - 10561 params
+        ZeroDCE++ - ~10K params

 Some key changes are made in the original design of the model to map it to DPU.